avila-lucas/secure-lambda-aws/README.md

 # secure-lambda-aws
-A Lambda example using AWS
+A Lambda example using AWS Lambda.